piegu/fastai-projects/README.md

 ### How to create groups of layers and each one with a different Learning Rate?

-The objective of this [notebook](https://github.com/piegu/fastai-projects/blob/master/groups_layers_different_learning_rates_fastaiv2.ipynb) ([nbviewer version](https://nbviewer.jupyter.org/github/piegu/fastai-projects/blob/master/groups_layers_different_learning_rates_fastaiv2.ipynb?flush_cache=true)) is to explain how to create parameters groups for a model with fastai v2 in order to train each one with a different learning rate and how to pass the list of Learning rates.
+The objective of this [notebook](https://github.com/piegu/fastai-projects/blob/master/groups_layers_different_learning_rates_fastaiv2.ipynb) ([nbviewer version](https://nbviewer.jupyter.org/github/piegu/fastai-projects/blob/master/groups_layers_different_learning_rates_fastaiv2.ipynb?flush_cache=true)) is to explain how to create parameters groups for a model with fastai v2 in order to train each one with a different learning rate, how to pass the list of Learning rates and how to check the Learning Rates effectively used by the Optimizer during the training.

 ### How fastai v2 deals with batch sizes for the training and validation datasets